AcademySoftwareFoundation/tac/process/working_groups.md

 ## Process

 If you would like to submit a working group proposal, please submit the [template] to the TAC.
-Working groups can begin formation to complete the [template] before TAC approval, but will not have offical designation as an ASWF Working Group until TAC approval.
+Working groups can begin formation to complete the [template] before TAC approval, but will not have official designation as an ASWF Working Group until TAC approval.
 You will also have to present to the ASWF TAC and wider community before your WG proposal will be voted upon by the TAC.

 ## FAQs

 Q: Who can propose a new working group?
 A: Anyone can propose a new working group ( whether from an ASWF member organization or not ), but it must be sponsored by a [TAC member].

+Q: Can working groups have infrastructure during formation to enable collaboration?
+A: Yes!
+Please submit a [request on the foundation repo](https://github.com/AcademySoftwareFoundation/foundation/issues/new) and we can provide a mailing list, Slack channel, and GitHub repo.

 Q: What if the goals or mission of the working group change?
 A: The TAC recognizes that in the lifecycle of a working group goals or mission may change.
 In those cases, the working group must present to the TAC an updated version of their [template] for approval.